Dark Matter (S)pins the Planet: From Dark Matter Heating to Dark Matter Spin-up

 \section{From Dark Matter Heating to Dark Matter Spin-up}

-The dynamical state of a macroscopic body in thermodynamic equilibrium is discussed in \cite{landau2013statistical}, where a closed system can undergo only uniform translational and rotational motion.
-The translational velocity and angular velocity are given by :
+The dynamical state of a macroscopic body in thermodynamic equilibrium, as discussed in the ``Macroscopic motion\footnote{\url{https://www.sciencedirect.com/science/article/pii/B9780080570464500099}}'' section of \cite{landau2013statistical}, is restricted to uniform translational and rotational motion.
+The corresponding translational and angular velocities are given by:

 respectively, where \( a \) and \( b \) are dimensional constants dependent on the system's state, and \( T \) is the equilibrium temperature.